MrJohz/blog/content/posts/drafts/disposables/index.md

 }
 ```

 This creates a database connection at the start of the function, and closes it at the end.
-But we have an issue is `parseMessage` or `conn.insert(...)` throws an error — in this situation, we will leave `saveMessageInDatabase` without closing the connection, leaving unclosed resources hanging around.
+But we have a problem if `parseMessage` or `conn.insert(...)` throw an error — in this situation, the `saveMessageInDatabase` function will stop without closing the connection, leaving unclosed resources hanging around.

-The new `using` syntax solves this, but to do so, we first need to formalise this `close()` method a bit.
-We can do that using the `Disposable` interface:
+The new `using` syntax solves this, but first we need to formalise this `close()` method a bit.
+We can do this using the `Disposable` interface:

 ```tsx
 interface Disposable {